elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-20-cs3230-lecture-9-np-hardness.md

     - If A is hard then B is hard

 ## polynomial time is efficient

+1. A - n^2 -> B - n^3 -> C
+2. A - n^c -> C

-- Efficient means polynomial time
+- Efficient means polynomial time, meaning the input
 - Computational complexity theory:
-	- A reduces to B in poly time and B reduces to C in poly time then A reduces to C in poly time
+	- Compososable: A reduces to B in poly time and B reduces to C in poly time then A reduces to C in poly time
     - In practice, an n^100 algo for any realistic problem usually means another n^c time algo for some small constant c

 ## P vs NP